Florida smashes state record for deaths with 132 more; cases up 9,194

 A total of 18,881 people in the state have been hospitalized, a rise from 16,425 last Tuesday.
 That means it is a running total and includes people who have been released or died.

-The number is 2,115 in Palm Beach County, an increase of 31 compared with 11 the day before; 243 in Martin, an increase of 6; 248 in St. Lucie with an increase of 1, Indian River increased by 4 to 97 and Okeechobee increased from 50 to 54.
+The number is 2,115 in Palm Beach County, an increase of 31 compared with 11 the day before; 243 in Martin, an increase of 6; 248 in St. Lucie with a rise of 1, Indian River increased by 4 to 97 and Okeechobee increased from 50 to 54.

 Long-term care